-It’s National Birth Defects Prevention Month, so what better time to review some of the basics in preventing birth defects during your pregnancy?
+It’s National Birth Defects Prevention Month, so what better time to review some of the basics on how to prevent birth defects during your pregnancy?

 It’s important to know that not all birth defects are preventable, but some are, and prevention is as simple as following a few basic guidelines during pregnancy.